sjsu-library/unionist/_items/unionist--text-0070.md

 subject: Advertisement with Abolitionist theme
 type: Text
-category: Unionist full issue 1833-08-08 article.type:
+category: Unionist full issue 1833-08-08
+articleType:
 volume: '1'
 issue: '2'
 transcription: <p align="center">DRY GOODS, GROCERIES, &amp;c.</p><p align="center"><em>Free
   from Slave Labor.</em></p><p align="center">No. 71 Fulton-street, New York.</p><p>  THE
-  subscriber informs those who feel alive to the great evils of Slavery in<br>  this favored country, that he has opened a store for the disposal<br>  <em>exclusively</em>  of the above articles and has at present for sale, Domestic and East India<br>  manufactures—Rice, Coffee, Sugar, Molasses and Lemon Syrups &amp;c.<br></p><p>  Having procured many of the foregoing with great care and much exertion, he is<br>  determined to dispose of them at a very moderate profit, for ready money only.<br></p><p>1.JOSEPH H. BEALE.</p>
+  subscriber informs those who feel alive to the great evils of Slavery in <br>  this favored country, that he has opened a store for the disposal <br>  <em>exclusively</em>  of the above articles and has at present for sale, Domestic and East India <br>  manufactures—Rice, Coffee, Sugar, Molasses and Lemon Syrups &amp;c. <br></p><p>  Having procured many of the foregoing with great care and much exertion, he is <br>  determined to dispose of them at a very moderate profit, for ready money only. <br></p><p>1.JOSEPH H.
+  BEALE.</p>
 scholarlyNotes:
 commentary: The Free Produce movement urged Abolitionists to boycott any goods made with slave labor.
 This New York store would have been familiar to many of the students.